-The data was collected in two separate Studies in January and February 2025, with participants from one study being excluded from participating in the other.
-In both Studies, after providing informed consent, participants were presented with a scenario from either the work (Study 1) or care (Study 2) context.
+We conducted two independent studies to compare responses to a work vignette and a care vignette.
+The data was collected in two separate samples at month/year [Stage 2], Studies in January and February 2025, with participants from one study being excluded from participating in the other.
+In both sStudies, after providing informed consent, participants were presented with a scenario from either the work (Study 1) or care (Study 2) context, depending on the study.